JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 `RecursionManager.assertOnMissedCache()` enabled by default in tests : Please see `RecursionManager.CachingPreventedException` Javadoc and [this issue](https://youtrack.jetbrains.com/issue/IDEA-228809) for details.

+`ResolveCache` using `IdempotenceChecker` in tests
+: Reports when the same reference resolves to non-equivalent results in different threads, see [`IdempotenceChecker`](upsource:///platform/core-impl/src/com/intellij/util/IdempotenceChecker.java).

 ## Notable Changes in IntelliJ IDEA

 EOL for JetBrains TFS Plugin